Otsu, Shiga

 Sister Cities Lansing, Michigan, USA; Interlaken, Switzerland; Wurzburg, Germany; Mudanjiang, China; Kumi, The Republic Korea

-Otsu (大津市; Otsu-shi) is a city in southern Shiga Prefecture and the prefecture's capital.
+Otsu (大津市; Otsu-shi) is a city in southern Shiga Prefecture, Japan and the prefecture's capital.
+The Shiga Prefectural Government building is near JR Otsu Station.

-Adjacent to Kyoto (10 min. by train), Otsu occupies almost the entire southern shore of Lake Biwa.
+One of Shiga's main gateways and adjacent to Kyoto (10 min. by train), Otsu occupies almost the entire southern shore of Lake Biwa.
 It thus has a very long lakeshore coast.
 Best known for World Heritage Site temples such as Enryakuji on Mt.
-Hiei (one of Japan's three most sacred temple mountains), Ishiyama-dera, and Miidera (Onjoji).
-It also boasts white sand beaches along the western shore.
+Hiei (one of Japan's three most sacred temple mountains) and National Treasures at Ishiyama-dera and Miidera (Onjoji) temples.
+It also boasts white sand beaches along the western shore and cruises on Lake Biwa.

 Sights